SymenYang/CPCGAN/README.md

    |--root_config.json
    |--LifeCycle.py
 ```
 **Step3** Preprocess the datas.
-This may take 1 or 2 hours due to the K-Means calculations.
+This may takes 1 or 2 hours due to the K-Means calculations.
 ```bash
 cd DataPreprocessing
 bash DataPreprocessing.sh